The Isles Of Scilly, UK

-Now as the years go by peace, quiet and relaxation all work their way to the top of the holiday requirements list so maybe now I should be considering these islands for that relaxing break to switch off and enjoy good old fashioned British hospitality, some of life’s simple pleasures like rock pooling, beach walks and taking in that invigorating Atlantic sea air.
+Now as the years go by peace, quiet and relaxation all work their way to the top of the holiday requirements list so maybe I should be considering these islands for that relaxing break to switch off and enjoy good old-fashioned British hospitality, some of life’s simple pleasures like rock pooling, beach walks and taking in that invigorating Atlantic sea air.

-The tour operator Prestige Holidays feature the Isles of Scilly as part of their “Closer to Home” brochure – a selection of some of the British Isles as well parts of Scotland and Ireland.
-During the crazy summer of 2020, Shubhra Halliday from Prestige Holidays recently took a break to this secret archipelago off the south west tip of Britain.
+The tour operator Prestige Travel features the Isles of Scilly as part of their “Closer to Home” brochure – a selection of some of the British Isles as well as parts of Scotland and Ireland.
+During the crazy summer of 2020, Shubhra Halliday, from Prestige Travel recently took a break to this secret archipelago off the southwest tip of Britain.

 Having worked through the last six months in travel, it was a welcome break to experience what these islands could offer.
-It opened up in July 2020 and we have seen a surge of bookings travelling during the Summer & Autumn months this year.
+It opened up in July 2020 and we have seen a surge of bookings travelling during the summer and autumn months this year.
 As you read on, you will not believe that all photos are my own from this trip – a real-life experience.

-The Isles of Scilly is an archipelago around 30 miles off the south-western tip of England.
+The Isles of Scilly is an archipelago around 30 miles off the southwestern tip of the United Kingdom.
 Though numbering fifty islands in total, only five are inhabited.
-There are options to fly via helicopter (15 minutes from Penzance) or Skybus flight – however, I boarded the 2.5 hour journey on the Scillonian Ferry from Penzance to St Marys.
+There are options to fly via helicopter (15 minutes from Penzance) or Skybus flight – however, I boarded the 2.5-hour journey on the Scillonian Ferry from Penzance to St Marys.

 It’s a lovely 10-minute leisurely walk from the quay to the hotel.
 With only 26 rooms in this stylish boutique hotel, it truly is home from home.

-I followed an itinerary that we use for our Escorted Tours specialising in the nature of Isles of Scilly.
+I followed an itinerary that we use for our Escorted Tours specialising in the Isles of Scilly.
 This would provide the best way of seeing the majority of the islands.

 I was very lucky to have travelled on the Eastern Isles Cruise to see what must have been over 80 seals in the wild.
-Travelling on this small cruise (usually holds about 35), it is 1.5 hours trip sailing around to the uninhabited islands where the Atlantic grey seal colonies and a variety of seabirds can be found.
+Travelling on this small cruise (usually holds about 35), is a 1.5-hour trip sailing around to the uninhabited islands where the Atlantic grey seal colonies and a variety of seabirds can be found.

 Another day saw me sailing to St.Martins.
 At just 2 miles long, this was a phenomenal sight with beautiful long stretches of powdery fine-white sandy beach.
 The water is sparkling clear blue.
 I can see why it is mistaken for the Caribbean.

-Walking around, there is an abundance of flowers along the winding road.
-A community that is so small of only 130 people who wave and are friendly (and obviously all know each other).
+Walking around, flowers are abundant along the winding road.
+A community that is so small has only 130 people who wave and are friendly (and all know each other).

-Sailing to St.Agnes is an unspoilt & astonishingly beautiful island joined to its neighbouring island Gugh by a sand bar at low-tide.
-Here the terrain is so mixed from rocky outcrops in the west to hidden paradise coves in the east, joined by a patchwork of flower fields and farmland.
+Sailing to St.Agnes is an unspoilt & astonishingly beautiful island joined to its neighbouring island Gugh by a sand bar at low tide.
+Here the terrain is mixed from rocky outcrops in the west to hidden paradise coves in the east, joined by a patchwork of flower fields and farmland.